rfcaio/python-alura-course-guess-game/README.md

 # About

-A simple guess game made in Python.
+Guess and hangman games made in Python.